isomerpages/moe-sped-itptoolkit/_pcp-in-transition-planning/The Individual Transition Plan/Developing the ITP.md

 <h4><strong>Contributors to my ITP</strong></h4>
 <p>The ITP is co-developed with the views and hopes of people supporting
 the student.
-This section captures details of persons who have contributed to sharing of information that is captured in ITP.</p>
+This section captures details of persons who have contributed to sharing of information that is captured in the ITP.</p>
 <p></p>